damianoamatruda/masters-of-renaissance/deliverables/communication-protocol.md

 This message details the current state of the resource container with the specified ID.

 Strongboxes have size set to -1.
-If there's no binding resource the `boundedResType` field is not specified.
+If there is no binding resource the `boundedResType` field is not specified.

 ```
            ┌────────┒                      ┌────────┒